-ISIS (the Islamic State) is waging genocide against Christians.
+ISIS (the Islamic State) has been waging genocide against Christians.

-It is barbarically slaughtering thousands.
+It has barbarically slaughtered thousands.
 More than a million Christians have been driven from their homes in the wake of the most inhuman atrocities imaginable.

 It’s sickening: Christians abducted, beheaded, burned alive, and crucified.

-We successfully pressured the Obama Administration to recognize this “genocide against Christians.”
+We successfully pressured the prior Administration to recognize this “genocide against Christians.”

 Now we have an obligation to act under the Genocide convention.

-We’re launching a brand new multi-pronged legal advocacy campaign, urging the U.S., U.N., and world leaders to adopt our critical policy proposals: 1) stop the genocide and 2) protect Christians.
+We’ve launched a multi-pronged legal advocacy campaign, urging the U.S., U.N., and world leaders to adopt our critical policy proposals: 1) stop the genocide and 2) protect Christians.

 We’re mobilizing our global offices in the most expansive campaign for the persecuted Church we’ve ever undertaken, preparing numerous legal memoranda, advocacy letters, and policy proposals to Congress, President Trump, the U.N., and genocide agencies.

-Christians die daily at the hands of genocidal jihadists.
-Together we can stop the slaughter.
+Christians have been slaughtered at the hands of genocidal jihadists.
+Together we can stop the genocide.
 Add your name today:

 As we aggressively engage globally to defend dying Christians from genocide, every donation (even $5) makes a difference & will be MATCHED.